Co-op City, Bronx: Description

-Co-op City's 15,372 residential units are composed of 35 high-rise buildings and seven clusters of townhouses, making it the largest residential development in the United States.
+Co-op City's 35 high-rise buildings and seven clusters of townhouses include 15,372 residential units, making it the largest residential development in the United States.
 It sits on 320 acre, though only 20% of the land was developed, leaving many green spaces.
 The apartment buildings range from 24 to 33 floors.
 There are four types of buildings: 10 Triple Core (26 stories high with 500 apartment units per building), 10 chevron (24 stories, 414 units), 15 tower (33 stories, 384 units), and 236 town houses.
 The townhouses are three stories high and have a separate garden apartment and upper duplex apartment.

 This "city within a city" also has eight parking garages, three shopping centers, a 25 acre educational park, including a high school, two middle schools, and three grade schools.
 More than 40 offices are rented by doctors, lawyers, and other professionals, and there are 15 houses of worship.
 Spread throughout the community are six nursery schools and day care centers, four basketball courts, and five baseball diamonds.
 The adjacent Bay Plaza Shopping Center has a 13-screen multiplex movie theater, department stores, and a supermarket.

 The development was built on landfill, and the original marshland still surrounds it.
 The building foundations extend down to bedrock through 50,000 pilings, but the land surrounding Co-op's structures settles and sinks a fraction of an inch each year, creating cracks in sidewalks and entrances to buildings.